 There’s yet another feature that should attract attention.
-If you’ve read the press release that a few Web sites have pasted, then you may recall reading about “a revolutionary new approach to the helm layout,” something that “will become a signature item for future Ocean Alexander motoryachts.”
-Problem is, the press release didn’t elaborate – and I tend to be skeptical when I read such strong claims.
-So, I contacted Sally Lawson, the marketing manager for Ocean Alexander.
-I learned that the builder is indeed putting a twist on the traditional wheelhouse arrangement.
-Picture any megayacht, and there’s typically an observation settee aft of the helm.
-Whether the settee is curved or straight, or even just a two-person bench tucked to one side, it’s there… with the helm laid out more or less in a straight line.
-Ocean Alexander has decided to have the helm and observation settee, each fashioned in a wide U shape, swap places.
-In addition, the helm is on a higher elevation.
-This allows anyone seated in either of the two helm seats – one at each end of the U – to see ahead and to the sides with greater ease.
-The seats also pivot to allow access to the various instruments or the wheel, located between them.
+According to Ocean Alexander, the yacht has “a revolutionary new approach to the helm layout.”
+It further says that this “will become a signature item for future Ocean Alexander motoryachts.”
+In speaking with Sally Lawson, the marketing manager, I learned that the builder is indeed putting a twist on the traditional wheelhouse arrangement.
+Megayachts usually have an observation settee aft of the helm.
+Regardless of the settee being curved or straight, it’s there… with the helm more or less in a straight line.
+Ocean Alexander has decided to swap the helm and observation settee, each in a wide U shape, too.

 Even with these departures from the norm, the Ocean Alexander 120 will still have some familiarity.
 The seven crew and eight guests will all be housed on the lower deck.